-Boeing had just one order in the first half of 2014 for the iconic humpbacked 747 that’s still the best-selling wide-body in history, with 1,538 orders since 1966.
-Sales slowed after the 2008 oil-price spike, and Boeing cut 747 production twice last year.
+Boeing hasn’t netted any new sales since late 2013 for the iconic humpbacked 747 that’s still the best-selling wide-body in history, with 1,498 delivered since 1966.
+Demand never rebounded after the 2008 oil-price spike, prompting Boeing to plan a third production cut after trimming 747 output twice in 2013.
 An overhauled U.S. presidential fleet, slated to debut in 2023, may mark the jumbo’s last hurrah.
-Airbus‘s A380 superjumbo isn’t tearing up the market, either.
-The double-decker plane, which typically seats about 525 people, is still a money loser for the European planemaker with just 324 total orders since it went on the market in 2000, and no new airline customers in two years.
+Sales of Airbus‘s A380 superjumbo have also stalled, raising the prospect it may be discontinued by 2018.
+The double-decker plane, which typically seats about 525 people, is still a money loser for the European planemaker with just 324 total orders since it went on the market in 2000, and it’s been a struggle to find new airline customers.

 Boeing engineers saw the travel and cargo-hauling capacities promised by the jet age in the 1960s and created the 747 with the range to cross oceans and a staircase and upper lounge to redefine luxury.
 The plane was dominant in the 1980s as newly deregulated U.S. carriers created hub-and-spoke networks capable of filling aircraft that seated 400 people.
 Then the 1990s brought a new generation of long-range jetliners led by Boeing’s 777, capable of flying just as far, but on two engines to the jumbo’s four.
 Their lower operating costs and smaller size allowed airlines to bypass congested hubs, and to offer more daily flights on popular routes without fear that a surplus of seats would sink prices.
 Large two-engine planes like the 787 Dreamliner, Airbus A350 and Boeing’s new 777X have bypassed the jumbos with innovation redefined by fuel-efficient engines and carbon composite hulls or wings.